Sparse and low-rank multivariate Hawkes processes: The procedure

+We want to produce an estimation procedure of $\theta = (\mu, \bbA)$ based on data from $\{ N_t : t \in [0, T ]\}$.
+Following the empirical risk minimization principle, the estimation procedure uses the least-squares functional~\eqref{eq:least-squares} as a goodness-of-fit.
+In addition to this goodness-of-fit criterion, we need to use a penalization that allows us to reduce the dimensionality of the model, namely we consider

-In addition to this goodness-of-fit criterion, we need to use a penalization that allows to reduce the dimensionality of the model.
-In particular, we want to reduce the dimensionality of $\bA$, based on the prior assumption that latent factors explain the connectivity of users in the network.
-This leads to a low-rank assumption on $\bA$, which is commonly used in collaborative filtering and matrix completion techniques~\cite{ricci2011introduction}.
-Our prior assumptions on $\mu$ and $\bA$ are the following.
+for a specific penalization function $\pen(\theta)$ described below.
+In particular, we want to reduce the dimensionality of $\bbA$, based on the prior assumption that latent factors explain the connectivity of users in the network.
+This leads to a low-rank assumption on $\bbA$, which is commonly used in collaborative filtering and matrix completion techniques~\citep{ricci2011introduction}.
+Our prior assumptions on $\mu$ and $\bbA$ are the following.

 \paragraph*{Sparsity of $\mu$.}